Convolutional Neural Networks as 2-D systems: Fully Convolutional Neural Networks and 2-D systems

 for the states $x_1^{(i)}\lsb i_1+1,i_2 \rsb $, $i = 1,\ldots,l$ and a similar equation for $x_2^{(i)}\lsb i_1,i_2+1 \rsb $.
 We further obtain

 for the outputs $y^{(i)}\lsb i_1,i_2 \rsb $, $i = 1,\ldots, l-1$ and

 for $y^{(l)}\lsb i_1,i_2 \rsb $.
 Finally, we can summarize the activation function layers in

 With the newly defined variables $f_1,f_2,g_1,g_2,\calA_{11},\ldots, \calD_{22}$, we can pose the overall convolutional Neural Network as a single 2-D system interconnected with the nonlinear function $\phi = \sigma$ as in \eqref{eq:2D_linearFractionalRepresentation}.
-This derivation has neglected the time shifts $r^{(1)},\ldots ,r^{(f)}$ of the individual layers so far.
-To include these time shifts, we notice that all the 2-D systems involved and also the static nonlinearities are time-invariant, meaning that they commute with the time shift operators.
-Consequently, we can place all time shifts at the beginning of our concatenation and set the time shift of the 2-D Lur´e system equal to $r = r^{(1)} + \ldots + r^{(f)}$.
 We further highlight the structure of the obtained 2-D Lur´e system, which results from the series interconnection of the convolutional layers and diagonal nonlinearities (diagonal/sub-diagonal matrices in \eqref{eq:2D_linearFractionalRepresentation}).
 This structure enables us for any given input $u\lsb i_1,i_2 \rsb = u^{(1)}\lsb i_1,i_2 \rsb $ to first compute the states and outputs of $\calC_1$, subsequently compute the input to $\calC_2$ by $u^{(2)}\lsb i_1,i_2 \rsb = \sigma (y^{(1)}\lsb i_1,i_2 \rsb )$, then compute states and outputs of $\calC_2$ and, going on in this fashion, finally compute a solution to the equation system \eqref{eq:2D_linearFractionalRepresentation}.
-This shows that the obtained 2-D Lur´e system (from the CNN \eqref{eq:CNN}) is well-posed, i.e., for any input $u\lsb i_1,i_2 \rsb \in \ell_2^{c_0}(\bbZ\times \bbZ)$ there exist state and output signals satisfying the state and output equations.
+This shows that the obtained 2-D Lur´e system (from the CNN \eqref{eq:CNN}) is well-posed, i.e., for any input $u\lsb i_1,i_2 \rsb \in \ell_{2e}^{c_0}(\bbN\times \bbN)$ there exist state and output signals satisfying the state and output equations.
 We summarize our result in the following theorem.

-\begin{theorem}[CNNs as affine 2-D Lur´e systems] Let a convolutional Neural Network $\CNN_\theta = \calC_l \circ \sigma \circ \calC_{\ell - 1} \circ \cdots \circ \sigma \circ \calC_1$ be given, where $\theta = (\bK_1,\ldots,\bK_l,b_1,\ldots,b_l)$.
+\begin{theorem}[CNNs as affine 2-D Lur´e systems] Let a convolutional Neural Network $\CNN_\theta = \calC_l \circ \sigma \circ \calC_{\ell - 1} \circ \cdots \circ \sigma \circ \calC_1$ be given, where $\theta = (b_1,\ldots,b_l,\bK_1,\ldots,\bK_l)$.
 Then there exist matrices $f_1,f_2,g_1,g_2,\calA_{11}, \ldots , \calD_{22}$, such that the CNN \eqref{eq:CNN} can be realized as a well-posed Lur´e system of the form \eqref{eq:2D_linearFractionalRepresentation} with the nonlinearity $\phi = \sigma$. \end{theorem}

 \begin{proof} The derivation above the theorem is a constructive proof of this result. \end{proof}

 We note that \emph{naive} 2-D system representations of given CNNs \eqref{eq:CNN} can be constructed intuitively.
 The following example shows this for a single convolutional layer.
 The realization for the total CNN can then be obtained from the equations \eqref{eq:realizationCNN1}, \eqref{eq:realizationCNN2}, \eqref{eq:realizationCNN3}.